theforeman/theforeman.org/_posts/2021-04-29-foreman-community-newsletter-april-2021.md

 ## Celebrating Foreman's Birthday

 The annual Foreman Birthday Party will take place on July 1st.
-Please save the date and [@Dirk](https://community.theforeman.org/u/dirk/) and his Netways teams will keep you up to date with the agenda and activities!
+Please save the date and [@Dirk](https://community.theforeman.org/u/dirk/) and his Netways team will keep you up to date with the agenda and activities!

 ## Open Source Automation Days 2021: Call for Papers